 (not the removal of the filth of the flesh, but the answer of a good conscience toward God),

-This is not referring to the washing away of our sin.
+This is not referring to the washing away of sin.
 Baptismal regeneration states that you become a Christian by water baptism.
 The waters of baptism cannot put away sins.
 Peter makes it clear that he is not dealing with H-2/0.
 Therefore, this is not dealing with the external rite of baptism.
-Water baptism does not save for it is simply a counterpart or picture of salvation.
+Water baptism does not save for it is simply a counterpart or picture of salvation (a type of salvation).
 To prove this, the Holy Spirit adds this parenthesis.

 “Answer” is literally a pledge, the pledge of a good conscience toward God.
 This word is a business term.
 In business contracts, some commitments make the commitment binding.
 God says to Christians, “Do you accept the terms of salvation?”
 Our position of death in Christ gives us a good conscience toward God.

 From what does baptism save us?
 From a bad conscience.
 Baptism does not save from sin but a bad conscience.
 Baptism is a testimony that we have been saved from sin.

 The resurrection of the Lord Jesus is the pledge of our position before God.
 The resurrection of Christ saves us eternally.
 The resurrection is the factual indication that the death of Christ was adequate to save us.

 At the resurrection and ascension, God accepts the death of Christ to save us.
 Here lays the basis for our salvation, our being “brought to God” in 1 Pe 3:18.
 If the flood did not buoy up the ark, Noah and his family would have been lost.
 If Jesus did not rise from the dead, we could not be saved.
 Our hope rests on the resurrection of Christ.

 The resurrection of Jesus brings confidence in God, accepting us into his presence.